-- Coral Snakes – Easily identified by their bright colors and black or white bands, coral snakes are highly concentrated in the northern Gran Chaco region.
-Due to their highly toxic nature, they should be avoided at all costs.
+- Coral Snakes – Easily identifiable by bright colors with black or white bands, coral snakes are concentrate within the northern Gran Chaco region.
+Due to their highly toxic nature, avoiding these creatures is best.

 - Black Widow Spider – Argentina is home to six different species of the black widow.
 While the venom can be quite painful, causing local swelling, muscle pain, and nausea, it is rarely fatal for people.

 - Yacare Caiman – The caiman is a large member of the alligator family.
-While attacks almost never result in fatalities, the caiman’s sharp teeth and powerful jaws mean that this species should not be messed with.
+While attacks almost never result in fatalities, the caiman’s sharp teeth and powerful jaws render it a threat.

 Endangered Animals in Argentina

-While Argentina has made great strides to protect its unique wildlife, the following species are still in danger of becoming extinct.
+While Argentina has made great strides to protect its unique wildlife, the following types of Argentinian animals are still in danger of becoming extinct.

 - Andean Mountain Cat – This small wild cat only resides in the high Andes Mountains.
 Endangered from hunting, habitat loss, diseases, and a reduction of its prey, this species only has about 2,500 individuals remaining.

 - Southern River Otter – Despite the name, this endangered species is endemic to both marine and freshwater environments around the southernmost reaches of the continent.
-With its habitat degraded from dams and road construction, the river otter was also nearly hunted to extinction in the 20th century.
+With its habitat being degreased by dams and roadway construction, the river otter was also been hunted to near extinction in the 20th century.

 - Tuco-Tuco – The tuco-tuco is a small mouse-like rodent that resides almost exclusively in South America.
 Several Argentinian species from this family are in danger of becoming extinct.